DON’T MISS

 Lisel Mueller

 The late Lisel Mueller sadly passed away in 2020, but her legacy as a literary genius lives on!
-The German-born American won the Pulitzer Prize for Poetry in 1997, making her the only German-born poet to be awarded that prize so far.
+The German-born American won the Pulitzer Prize for Poetry in 1997, making her the only German-born poet to be awarded the prize so far.

 She was born in Hamburg in 1924, where her father was an anti-Nazi educator and was eventually dismissed for attempting to educate other teachers on the dangers of Nazi ideology.
-Her mother also worked in education, as a primary school teacher.
+Her mother also worked in education as a primary school teacher.
 Eventually, the family was forced to leave Germany as political refugees and emigrated to the United States, where Mueller lived until her death.

 Poetry in Germany